MiclAnglz/HairSalonDatabase/README.md

   - customer details phone number, email, name, etc (walk in details were not stored)

-In total 7 tables were created with multiple foreign keys created.
+In total 7 tables were created with multiple foreign keys.
 Both complex and simple SQL queries were used to extract data accurately.